kanhaiyakk/kanhaiyakk/README.md

 ## 💼 Professional Summary

-**Java Developer** with experience in building high-performance REST APIs using Spring Boot and Microservices.
-Skilled in writing clean, maintainable code, and implementing robust backend systems.
-Strong understanding of Data Structures and Algorithms with a focus on optimized solutions.
-Currently learning AWS for cloud deployments.
+**Backend Developer** experienced in building scalable and high-performance applications using Java 21, Spring Boot, and RESTful APIs.
+Proficient in both monolithic (Hexagonal Architecture) and microservices architectures, with expertise in bug fixing, performance optimization, and clean code practices.
+Strong background in Data Structures and Algorithms with 500+ problems solved, enabling efficient and optimized solutions.
+Skilled in leveraging tools like JUnit, Mockito, Docker, Git, AWS, and PostgreSQL/MySQL to deliver reliable and production-ready applications.
+Adept at collaborating in Agile environments with cross-functional teams across banking and product-based domains.

 <p align="center">